EUMHC/bb2/README.md

 ## A note to users and contributors

 This software and accompanying documentation has been developed specifically for [Edinburgh University Men's Hockey Club](www.euhc.co.uk).
 Much of the graphical interface and backend logic may not be applicable and/or relevant to other domains.
+Anyone is more than welcome to use and edit the software in this repository for their own purposes.
+We encourage you to explore, modify, and adapt the code to fit your needs.

+For detailed information about using, copying, modifying, and distributing this software, please refer to the [LICENSE](./LICENSE) file in this repository.

 ## Abstract